root-project/jsroot/docs/JSROOT.md

 More examples of supported classes can be found on: <https://root.cern/js/latest/examples.htm>

-There are specific options which only can be used with JSROOT for TPad and TCanvas objects:
+There are special JSROOT draw options which only can be used with for `TCanvas` or `TPad` objects:

 - logx - enable log10 scale for X axis
 - logy - enable log10 scale for Y axis